Laura Fuentes

 Instructions

 • If your slow cooker has a browning/sauté mode, add the oil to the heated insert and brown the chicken pieces for about 2 minutes per side.
-Otherwise, heat a large pan over medium-high heat, and once hot, add the oil.
-Brown the chicken pieces on the pan, about 2 minutes per side, until they're nice and golden.
-Then, transfer the chicken pieces and the juices into the slow cooker dish.
+You can do this in a large pan over medium heat.
+Then, transfer the browned chicken, the pan juices, and tidbits into the slow cooker dish.
+This step is optional, so if you're in a hurry, just add the raw chicken directly to the slow cooker.
+It's completely safe since it will cook for a long time.

 Slow Cook:

-• To the chicken pieces in the slow cooker, add the onion, carrots, celery, potatoes, thyme, rosemary, salt, pepper, chicken broth, and bay leaves (if using).
+• To the chicken pieces in the slow cooker dish, add the onion, carrots, celery, potatoes, thyme, rosemary, salt, pepper, chicken broth, and bay leaves (if using).
 Stir to combine.

 • Cover and cook on LOW for 7 to 8 hours or HIGH for 4 to 5 hours.